Afro-Emiratis: Slavery

 Slave-catching in the Indian Ocean (1873).

 Slave-catching in the Indian Ocean (1873).

 Slavery persisted in the Trucial States from 1892 until the formation of the United Arab Emirates (UAE) in 1971.
 The Trucial States comprised the sheikhdoms of Dubai, Abu Dhabi, Sharjah, Ajman, Kalba, Umm Al Quwain, Fujairah, and Ras Al Khaimah.
 Enslaved individuals, primarily sourced from the Indian Ocean slave trade, were trafficked to the region from various areas including the Indian subcontinent, the Hejaz, Oman, and Persia.
 They were employed in industries such as pearl fishing, domestic servitude, and the burgeoning oil industry.
 Many Afro-Arab individuals trace their heritage to these enslaved populations.

 The exact date of abolition remains unclear.
 Some sources suggest it was in 1963, marked by an agreement signed by Trucial rulers, while others point to 1971 when the UAE joined the UN and accepted anti-slavery conventions.
 However, the absence of enforceable legislation cast doubt on the effectiveness of these measures.
 Following abolition, the Kafala system emerged, resembling aspects of the previous slave labor system, particularly in its exploitation of vulnerable workers from Africa and South Asia.

 Throughout history, the British Empire's involvement in the region intersected with efforts to combat slavery.
 Despite treaties against the slave trade, the practice persisted, with British reports highlighting Dubai's role as a major hub for slave trafficking.
 The British administration in the Trucial States, while officially condemning slavery, struggled to enforce anti-slavery measures due to concerns over economic stability and political unrest.

 Slavery routes into the Trucial States varied, with enslaved individuals trafficked from East Africa, the Persian Gulf, and South Asia.
 Slaves endured harsh conditions, serving as soldiers, laborers, pearl divers, and concubines.
 Female slaves faced particular exploitation, often subjected to sexual servitude and enduring high mortality rates.
 The British Empire faced mounting pressure from international bodies like the League of Nations and the United Nations to address the issue, leading to increased scrutiny and calls for abolition.

 After gaining independence in 1971, the UAE officially accepted international conventions prohibiting slavery and officially integrated former slaves into Emirati society.

+Notable people

+Notable Emirati citizens identified as Afro-Emiratis, characterized by dark skin and coarse hair, regardless of their specific ancestry: